Leothi/LSTM_Tensorflow/README.md

 ## Getting Started

-Basic implementation of the algorithm for study porpuses.
+Basic implementation of the algorithm for study purposes.
 The database contains aviation data used in flight decisions regardin climate changes.

 ### Prerequisites